-BARCELONA CELEBRATES THE MISSA DEL GALL, A TRADITIONAL EVENING CHRISTMAS MASS
+JOIN THE MISSA DEL GALL, the TRADITIONAL barcelona CHRISTMAS MASS

 In most of the Christian world the most important Christmas celebration takes place during dinner on December 24.
 However, in Catalonia the big family celebration is the lunch on December 25, because on the night of the 24th families usually just have a light dinner and then go to Christmas mass.